sethfloydjr/postgres95/README.md

 # postgres95 Cookbook

 Cookbook for installing postgresql-95 on RHEL or Debian OSs.
 At the time this was written the public OS repos did not have this version.
+It was only used as a bandaid while migrating from Opsworks 11 to a full Chef server system.

 ## Requirements